emqx/cloud-docs/en_US/rule_engine/rule_engine_save_redis.md

 * A deployment (EMQX Cluster) has been created on EMQX Cloud.

 * For professional deployment users: Please complete the creation of a [VPC Peering Connection](../deployments/vpc_peering.md) first.
 All IPs mentioned below refer to the resource's intranet IP.
+If the professional deployment has a NAT gateway can also be connected using public IP.

 * For basic deployment users: No VPC Peering Connection is required.
 All IPs mentioned below refer to the resource's public IP.

-## Redis Configuration
+## 1. Redis Configuration

 1. Pull the newest version of Redis mirror
    ```bash